 After finishing many of the problems that enticed, Pura Vida crossed my mind again.
 A fellow camper, Axel, had thoughts of it as well, like it had become an alien that slowly invaded people’s minds.
 With renewed psych off we went.
 Working backwards this time, the end was surprisingly figured out so I returned to the first move.
 Every time, I was thrown onto my back into its pit of a landing as my hands refused to grasp the hold in a way that actually held on.

+The next dry day I realized the unhealthy part of obsessing over a project through five days of rain.
+Physically I was fine but mentally I was done.
+I felt burnt out on it not from trying but from the thinking and obsessing about it while listening to the rain drops fall on my van.
+Thoughts of escaping invaded my mind as was the mistake of waiting for it to dry.
 Returning another day with Alex the psyched german, I repeated everything but the obvious.
 Spit off again and again, different feet and handholds were tried with foolhardiness.
 With a perplexed face, I watched Alex do the first move with ease.
 And here comes something that I love about climbing.
 He pointed to the subtle difference between the position of our starting feet. ” You are starting with your left foot under you and I place mine here.”
 He pointed to the big rock which ones ass will land on if one doesn’t stick the big move on one summer.
 I did as he suggested and bang.
 What had moments before felt impossible was done with ease.
 I repeated it five more times just to prove it to myself but fell at the next crux, two holds from the finish.
 The impossible suddenly felt possible.
 But as fatigue set in, the holds started to feel smaller and greasier.
 The first move became hard again.

 Then the sweet bitter rain came.
 Like a visitor that constantly dances their fingers on ones kitchen table over a cup of tea.
 That day the obsessing started.
 Sitting in the rain was something i had enough of this trip.
 I thought about leaving.
 But no, I can’t, I’m so close.
 It will dry eventually.
 I will wait.
 Pondering the moves, I visualized myself doing it over and over again.
 Putter patter.
 Left hand there.
 Drip drop.
 Right foot there.
 While people climbed on the Bruno boulder I walked to it like visiting an old friend to see how it was.
 Condensation was high, sucking water onto even the lower holds which were once lined with the fine colour of white.